nikfrank/israel-vote-puppeteer/README.md

 We want to know the number of seats that the votes numbers posted live on https://votes24.bechirot.gov.il/

+(during the election the mandates are not calculated on the website - only after - the next one should go up 10/31/22 at https://votes25.bechirot.gov.il/ )

+let's use puppeteer to scrape the vote totals from the existing site and calculate mandates on the fly!

 `cd ~/code`

 `mkdir vote-israel`